syntasso/kratix/samples/jenkins/README.md

 # Warning
 Currenlty the request pipeline is only configred to stamp one instance of Jenkins per cluster due to the name clash.

+Takes 2 or 3 mintues to move to 'Running' state.